abloomston/workwithme.guide-myguide/index.md

 ## How To Know I'm in Flow

-  - For those in SF: (1) A cup of tea is on my desk, (2) Sublime, Terminal, or Github is open on my screen, and (3) I have earbuds in my ears or cans on my head.
+  - For those in SF: (1) A cup of tea is on my desk, (2) Sublime, Terminal, or Github is open on my screen, and (3) I have ear buds in my ears or cans on my head.
   - For remotes: I'll try to activate the do not disturb button on slack.

 ## Areas for Development